 How did all those famouses prepare to Barbie?

 From that point on, the whole cast and crew started going to “movie church,” a weekly Sunday-morning screening of movies that inspired Barbie.
 Their curriculum included The Red Shoes and The Umbrellas of Cherbourg.
-Other cultural touch points Gerwig has mentioned while discussing what inspired her Barbie world include but are not limited to:
+Other cultural touch points Gerwig and her cohorts have mentioned while discussing what inspired Barbie’s world include but are not limited to:

 Meanwhile, on a much more tangible level, Gosling claims to have waxed his body to emulate Ken’s smooth plasticity.
 Also assisting him in his efforts to become one with Ken: Robbie left little surfing-themed gifts for him every day during production, which helped him understand and embrace the notion that Ken’s job, per Gosling, is “just beach.”